progenetix/progenetix-web/docs/news/2021/2021-02-15-DIPG-cohort.md

 <!--more-->

 From these 18 publications studying DIPG with 1067 individuals, [Part 1] we have processed 273 individuals (364 biosamples, including 82 normals and 9 additional biosamples) through standard pipelines from raw files, where samples were deposited into public domains, e.g. GEO.
 [Part 2] For the rest 794 samples, we have collected CNV data and/or point mutation data directly from studies with annotation in "biosamples.info.provenance" as "dipg db import".
-All of these samples from the DIPG cohort are now part of progenetix with "biosamples.cohorts.id" as "pgxcohort-DIPG".
+All of these samples from the DIPG cohort are now part of progenetix with "biosamples.cohorts.id" as "cohort-DIPG".

 Notes and procedure of the data import and transformation: